vkurup/kurup.org/source/_posts/2011-02-18-medical-student-oral-presentations.markdown

 > He was completely well (or "in his usual state of health" for chronically ill patients) until 5 days ago, when he noticed feeling short of breath after walking 300 feet to his mailbox.
 Over the course of the next 5 days, his dyspnea worsened to the point that he was short of breath at rest.
 He tried taking his albuterol inhaler, but felt no relief.
 Etc…

+It's also useful to split the HPI into 2 distinct sections.
+The first part is the patient's story, as described above.
+In the second part, you take that story and decide what a reasonable differential diagnosis list would be after listening to the first part.
+Then provide the listener with appropriate ROS and PMH items to help them rule those other diagnoses out.

 **PMH**

 You may have mentioned a few of these in the CC, but repeat them